Curr3nas/ulala-capstone-project/README.md

 damage/healing/mitigation calculator that will spit out the best skills for you to use, and ideally, what order you should use them in.

-### Tech I used in this project includes:
-HTML, CSS, JSX, JavaScript, NodeJS, NPM, React, React Router, Postgrator, and Knex

 ### Screenshots

 #### Start Page